This section contains a list of Grundsätzlich IT B.V. clients that are willing to act as reference. Further information is available upon request.

 Nijmegen City Council

 In Nijmegen a datawarehouse was built for reporting on the benefits for people that qualify for support under the WMO (Law for Society Support).
-This provides better insight than previous reports, has historical data for trend analysis and is up-to-date every day, without manual intervention.
-Total maintenance each year is several days of work.
+This provided better insight than previous reports, had historical data for trend analysis and was up-to-date every day, without manual intervention.
+Total maintenance each year was several days of work.

 Key features: Layered architecture (staging, storage, reporting), Data Vault model for storage, DWH automation based on PL/SQL and fully metadata-driven, data marts using OWB.

 Genexis B.V. is a fast-growing company in The Netherlands that provides a large amount of the FTTH market with smart modulair FTTH-modems.
 To keep up with the rapid growth they needed to improve the management of their Return Material Authorization process.
 This also meant managing the masterdata for (potential) customers as well as the delivered products.
-In order to do this, requirements were analysed, a design was approved and building commenced on a web application that could do this.
-The system has been fully operational for more than a year without a single incident.
+In order to do this, requirements were analysed, a design was approved and a web application was built to support this process.
+The product was delivered by Grundsätzlich IT B.V. on a fixed price/fixed functionality basis.

 Key features: requirements analysis, prototyping, web-based application, Visual Basic.Net, SQL Server